zckeyser/proxii/docs/selection.md

 ```

 ## Combining Selectors
 You can stack multiple instances of the same selector to allow multiple of whatever is being selected to pass through.
 Stacking selectors works for any of the selectors.
-If multiple different selectors are used, functions must match all of the given selectors to be used.
+If multiple different selectors are used, functions must match all of the given selector types to be intercepted.
 ```csharp
 interface IFoo
 {